i0Ek3/Funny-ianpasm/README.md

 Just my miraculous point, maybe code it when have time or ability.

+## notes

+Just my learning notes for what I interesting.

 And I hope you can find your enjoy in here.